[st_row][st_column][st_text id_wrapper=”text_d723c26e9dac8b24457ea8b338db2ba0″ ]

 Sharing test results such as ability and aptitude scores is a key part of using psychometric assessments.
 Effectively explaining how someone did on an ability or aptitude test can be as much of an art as a skill.
 It can be difficult to come up with language that communicates scores precisely and sensitively.
 Here are some of the secrets to using language that explains scores in a way that is accurate and meaningful to test takers.

-Standardized Scoring of Aptitude and Ability Tests in Psychometric Assessments
+Standardized Scoring of Aptitude and Ability Tests

 The goal of test feedback is to present scores so they are meaningful to the audience.
 If you are putting together results for a company making selection decisions, it may be acceptable to assemble a summary of results as “standardized score” numbers.
 For an oral feedback discussion with a test taker however, you will need to explain what results mean without using numbers or statistical terms.